-House Bill 4472 would amend Public Act 318 of 1968, which addresses substantial conflicts of interest on the part of members of the Legislature and state officers, to prohibit a legislator from receiving state grants.
+House Bill 4472 would amend Public Act 318 of 1968, which addresses substantial conflicts of interest on the part of members of the Legislature and state officers, to prohibit a legislator, governor, lieutenant governor, the secretary of state, or the attorney general from receiving state grants, and also participating in the negotiation of a state contract with someone who has made a contribution to his or her campaign committee.

 Currently under the law, no member of the Legislature or any state officer can be interested (directly or indirectly) in any contract with the state (or any political subdivision of the state) that causes a substantial conflict of interest.
-House Bill 4472 would retain that provision, and add that "a member of the Legislature shall not directly or indirectly apply for or accept the award of a grant funded by the state during the legislator's term of office, if the grant is not specifically in furtherance of duties of the legislative office."
+House Bill 4472 would retain that provision, and add that "a member of the Legislature, the governor, the lieutenant governor, the secretary of state, or the attorney general shall not directly or indirectly apply for or accept the award of a grant funded by the state during his or her term of office, if the grant is not specifically in furtherance of duties of the legislative office."